DMTrack: Spatio-Temporal Multimodal Tracking via Dual-Adapter: Experiments

 \subsection{Visualization and Analysis}

-\textbf{Qualitative Comparison.} To intuitively present the tracking performance, we qualitatively compare DMTrack with four other SOTA multimodal trackers in Fig.~\ref{fig:qualitative_results}.
+\textbf{Qualitative Comparison.} To further show tracking performance, we qualitatively compare DMTrack with four other SOTA multimodal trackers in Fig.~\ref{fig:qualitative_results}.
 Leveraging historical memory and progressive cross-modal prompts, DMTrack addresses a range of challenges such as motion blur and severe occlusion, thereby achieving robust tracking performance.

 \textbf{Attribute-based Performance.} Leveraging the rich attribute annotations provided by the VisEvent and LasHeR datasets, we select multiple representative attributes from each benchmark to analyze the performance of our method across various scenarios.
 As depicted in Fig.~\ref{fig:attr_t} and Fig.~\ref{fig:attr_e}, DMTrack outperforms previous SOTA trackers on all attributes.
-In particular, DMTrack demonstrates exceptional performance in Full Occlusion on VisEvent and Out of View on LasHeR, showcasing how the introduction of temporal information and progressive cross-modal prompting enables DMTrack to address challenges that previous image-level trackers cannot solve.
 The results compellingly demonstrate that our method achieves exceptional robustness across a wide range of challenging scenarios.